Unification of Saudi Arabia: Background

-Following the Diriyah agreement between Muhammad ibn Abdul Wahhab and Muhammad ibn Saud, the Al Saud clan founded the First Saudi State, a state based on a strict interpretation of Islam.
-The ideology born of this period was later dubbed Wahhabism.
-Originating in the Nejd region of central Arabia, the First Saudi State conquered most of the Arabian Peninsula, culminating in the capture of the Muslim holy city of Mecca in 1802.
+Following the Diriyah agreement between Muhammad ibn Abdul Wahhab and Muhammad ibn Saud in the mid-18th century, the Al Saud clan founded the First Saudi State, a polity grounded in a strict interpretation of Islam.
+The ideology born of this alliance was later termed Wahhabism, a movement advocating the purification of Islamic practices and a return to what its adherents viewed as the original teachings of Islam.
+Originating in the Nejd region of central Arabia, the First Saudi State expanded rapidly, conquering most of the Arabian Peninsula and ultimately capturing the Muslim holy city of Mecca in 1802.

-The loss of Mecca was a significant blow to the prestige of the Ottoman Empire, which had exercised sovereignty over the holy city since 1517, and the Ottomans were finally moved to action against the Al Saud.
-The task of destroying the Saudis was given to the powerful viceroy of Egypt, Muhammad Ali Pasha, who sent troops to the Hejaz region and recaptured Mecca.
-His son, Ibrahim Pasha, meanwhile led Ottoman forces into the heart of Nejd, capturing town after town in the Nejd Expedition.
-On reaching the Saudi capital at Diriyah, Ibrahim placed it under siege for several months until it surrendered in the winter of 1818.
-He then sent many members of the clans of Al Saud and Ibn Abdul Wahhab to Egypt and the Ottoman capital of Constantinople and ordered the systematic destruction of Diriyah.
-The last Saudi imam (leader), Abdullah bin Saud, was later executed in Istanbul.
+The fall of Mecca to the Saudis posed a major challenge to the legitimacy of the Ottoman Empire, which had maintained sovereignty over the holy cities since 1517.
+The Ottomans were eventually compelled to respond directly to the growing Saudi power.
+The responsibility for defeating the Saudis was assigned to the powerful viceroy of Egypt, Muhammad Ali Pasha, whose ambitions within the Ottoman political sphere aligned with the empire's goal of restoring control over the region.
+Muhammad Ali dispatched troops to the Hejaz, retaking Mecca and reestablishing Ottoman authority.
+His son, Ibrahim Pasha, simultaneously launched a military campaign deep into Nejd, capturing towns across the region during the Nejd Expedition.
+Reaching the Saudi capital of Diriyah, Ibrahim placed it under siege for several months before its surrender in late 1818.
+He ordered the destruction of Diriyah and transported many members of the Al Saud and Al ash-Sheikh (descendants of Ibn Abdul Wahhab) to Egypt and the Ottoman capital, Constantinople.
+The Saudi emir, Abdullah bin Saud, was later executed in Constantinople.